chankinonn/GroupStruct/README.md

 The `ez_pca()` function peforms PCA using `prcomp()` with scaling and outputs `ggplot` graphs and a summary table.
 No transformations are done on the data so all transformations/adjustments (e.g. log transformation) should be done prior to using this function.

 # P-distance comparisons
 The `pdist_cutoff()` function calculates p-distances using a FASTA-formatted alignment and identifies pairs of species that exceeds a user-specified threshold.
 For example, this function can be used to identify combinations of species pairs that exceed a p-distance threshold of 3% (users can specify whatever threshold they want).
 For this function to work, multiple sequences need to be aligned as a single FASTA-formatted alignment file and labeled as genus_species.
 Other unique identifiers can be appended after the species name using additoinal underscores.
 E.g. Bufo_bufo_MN4578.
+The output table will be written to the working directory and a list of species that meet the cutoff will be printed.

 # CITATION
 If you use this package, please cite it as: